litmus-paper/usrp/README.md

 };
 ```

-## Key Points:
+### Key Points:

-    Verification String (eye):
-    Must be "USRP" to ensure the packet is valid.
+- **Verification String (eye):** Must be "USRP" to ensure the packet is valid.

-    Sequence Number (seq):
-    Increments with each packet to help detect packet loss.
+- **Sequence Number (seq):** Increments with each packet to help detect packet loss.

-    Memory (memory):
-    A memory identifier (or zero if unused).
+- **Memory (memory):** A memory identifier (or zero if unused).

-    Push-to-Talk State (keyup):
-    Indicates whether the transmitter is active.
+- **Push-to-Talk State (keyup):** Indicates whether the transmitter is active.

-    Talkgroup (talkgroup):
-    Identifies the talk group, useful in trunked radio systems.
+- **Talkgroup (talkgroup):** Identifies the talk group, useful in trunked radio systems.

-    Payload Type (type):
+- **Payload Type (type):**

-        0 (Voice): The payload contains voice data.
+  - **0** (Voice): The payload contains voice data.\
     The voice payload is 160 samples of 16-bit linear PCM, equaling 320 bytes per packet.
-At an 8 kHz sampling rate, this represents approximately 20 milliseconds of audio.
+At an 8 kHz sampling rate, this represents approximately 20 milliseconds of audio.<br/>
-        1 (DTMF): The payload contains DTMF tone information.
+  - **1** (DTMF): The payload contains DTMF tone information.<br/>
-        2 (Text): The payload contains text data.
+  - **2** (Text): The payload contains text data.

-    Multiplexer ID (mpxid) & Reserved (reserved):
-    These fields are reserved for future use.
+- Multiplexer ID (mpxid) & Reserved (reserved): These fields are reserved for future use.

+### USRP Payload Details

+For **voice packets** (payload type 0), the payload contains raw, uncompressed audio data:

+- **Data Size:** 320 bytes per packet, corresponding to 160 audio samples.
+- **Sample Format:** Each sample is a 16-bit signed integer (linear PCM).
+- **Duration:** At an 8 kHz sampling rate, these 160 samples represent approximately 20 milliseconds of audio.
+- **Byte Order:** Samples are transmitted in network byte order (big-endian).
+Conversions might be necessary if your audio system expects little-endian format.
+- **Usage:** The payload is a contiguous block of PCM audio with no additional framing or compression.
+It can be directly streamed to audio playback hardware using libraries that support raw PCM input (such as Oto or PortAudio).

+For **non-voice packets** (e.g., DTMF [type 1] and text [type 2]), the payload follows the header but contains either tone information or textual data, respectively.
+These are not processed for audio playback in this application.

 ## Requirements

-    Go (version 1.XX or later recommended)
+- Go (version 1.XX or later recommended)
-    Oto – a pure Go audio library
+- Oto – a pure Go audio library
-    A network connection for receiving UDP packets following the USRP protocol
+- A network connection for receiving UDP packets following the USRP protocol

 ## Building